Medically reviewed by Drugs.com. Last updated on Mar 2, 2022.

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of atazanavir and cobicistat combination in the pediatric population.
-Safety and efficacy have not been established.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of atazanavir and cobicistat combination in children weighing at least 40 kilograms (kg).
+However, safety and efficacy have not been established in children weighing less than 40 kg.
 Use is not recommended in children younger than 3 months of age because atazanavir may cause kernicterus.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of atazanavir and cobicistat combination in the elderly.
 However, elderly patients are more likely to have age-related kidney, liver, or heart problems, which may require caution for patients receiving this medicine.